 Stefanie: I wasn’t always interested in programming.
 I had always seen programming as a career that leads to a dark room with smelly individuals, Cheetos and Mountain Dew.
 I didn’t want to be placed in a cubical and made to work 10 – 16 hour days to complete a project or operating system.
 Web development when I first set out to learn tech was not a major degree option or talked about much.
 Browsers were faulty and new to the scene.
 It was a questionable career path at the time.
 My grandfather was an engineer with Stanford University and always brought home hardware for PCs.
 I thought that would be my path as well.
 I loved building and problem solving the communication errors between parts.
 Little did I know that programming was that too on a more abstract and dynamic level.

-Lorne: I absolutely thought programming was way out of my range.
+Lorne: I absolutely thought programming was way out of my range and my experience.
 Nothing about it felt like something I would be into.
 I had simply grown out of my old position and location.
 I was a paralegal in San Francisco and I was no longer challenged.
 I wanted to go back to school or do something new but had no clue what.
 It was too expensive to do there, my parents brought up Codeup (they live here), and here I am.

 Why did you look into an immersive program?
-Why Codeup?
+Why the Codeup experience?

-Stefanie: Honestly, I was extremely doubtful of the program, especially after being trained into the thought process that traditional college was the only form of useful education.
+Stefanie: Honestly, I was extremely doubtful of the program, especially after being trained into the thought process that traditional college was the only form of useful education and the only experience one should seek before career searching.
 It wasn’t until I was trying to break into marketing firms, coding communities and design groups that I was told about the program.
 Three people approached me and recommended the program.
 I didn’t listen.
 Then life started shouting it at me.
 I saw the billboard… then a marketing card in the mail… and then I heard a friend talking about their acceptance into the program.
 Finally I gave in and went to the Codeup location.I took a couple of tests and passed with flying colors.
 I decided to take the leap since they were offering a night program that started after work hours.
 Since they helped with job placement as well, I took them to be my chance at a better work life.

 Lorne: I was on the verge of going to teach English in Turkey when my parents suggested that I look at Codeup.
 I took the test, not sure if I’d get in, and then when I did, I bought a ticket the next day and the rest is history.